 IGNOU MSW Study Material

-IGNOU MSW Syllabus 2023
+IGNOU MSW Syllabus 2025

 The MSW program involves three major components: These are compulsory papers, optional papers, and fieldwork.
-The students must earn thirty-eight credits in the compulsory paper, eight credits from the optional work, and twenty credits from the fieldwork.
+The students must earn 38 credits in the compulsory paper, eight credits from the optional work, and twenty credits from the fieldwork.

 On the website, students will be able to find all the study material that they need.
 There is a simple structure on the website that allows you to submit the form easily and download all the data from it.